textileio/papers/draft.md

 *Dispatcher* is used.
 Every Event generated in the Store is sent to a Dispatcher when write Transactions are committed.
 The Dispatcher is then responsible for broadcasting these events to all registered *Reducers*.
-For example, if a particular Entity is updated via an Action, this will be encoded as an Event by the Event Codec (as mentioned previously).
+For example, if a particular Instance is updated via an Action, this will be encoded as an Event by the Event Codec (as mentioned previously).
 These Events will then be dispatched via the Dispatcher, which will: